Content

 Hypotension (low blood pressure)

 You might also experience adverse effects if you combine Viagra with certain medications — which is another reason why it’s important only to take Viagra if it's prescribed to you.
-Common drugs that can interact with sildenafil include nitrates, alpha blockers and high blood pressure meds.
+Common drugs that can interact with sildenafil include nitrates, alpha-blockers, and high-blood-pressure medications.

 While these side effects are uncommon, you’re more likely to experience them if you double your Viagra dose.
 Increasing your dose could also increase the severity of these side effects.

-Taking two Viagra in one day is clearly not a good idea, but if your regular dose isn’t doing the trick, what should you do to manage ED instead?
-Depending on your reasons for wanting to double your dose, there are some safer alternatives.
+Taking two Viagra in one day is not a good idea, but if your regular dose isn’t doing the trick, what should you do to manage ED instead?
+Depending on your reasons for wanting to double your dose, some safer alternatives exist.

 Is Viagra not working as well as you’d hoped?
 First, make sure you’re using your sildenafil correctly, and read our guide on how to take Viagra for the best results.

-If you want to double your dose to improve its effectiveness, you first need to clear it with a healthcare provider.
+If you want to double your dose to improve its effectiveness, you must first clear it with a healthcare provider.
 But — and this is a big but — doubling your dosage isn’t necessarily going to make you doubly as hard.

 Viagra can be pretty effective at treating ED, but it isn’t a silver bullet.
 Whether sildenafil works or not depends on the cause of your erectile dysfunction.

-For example, psychological ED is a thing, which means anxiety, depression, stress or sexual performance anxiety can all affect your sexual performance.
-In this case, Viagra won’t necessarily help — but in-person or online therapy might make a big difference.
+For example, psychological ED is a thing, which means anxiety, depression, stress, or sexual performance anxiety can all affect your sexual performance.
+In this case, Viagra won’t necessarily help your situation.
+In-person or online therapy might make a big difference.

-Another potential issue is low sex drive.
-Even if you take Viagra, you still need sexual stimulation in order to get an erection.
-If you have a low libido and struggle to get aroused, you might need to chat with a medical expert to explore the causes (which may also be psychological).
+Another potential issue you may be experiencing is low sex drive.
+Even if you take Viagra, you still need sexual stimulation to get an erection.
+If you have a low libido and struggle to get aroused, it could be helpful to speak with a medical expert to explore the causes (which may also be psychological).

-If neither of these is the cause of your ED but Viagra still isn’t giving you the results you hoped for, consider asking your healthcare provider if you can try another ED medication.
-Other PDE5 inhibitors, like StendraⓇ (avanafil), may work better for you.
+If neither of these is the cause of your ED, but Viagra still isn’t giving you the results you hoped for, consider asking your healthcare provider if you can try another ED medication.
+Other PDE5 inhibitors, like Stendra® (avanafil), may work better for you.

-Maybe you’re in a new relationship, and you can’t keep your hands off each other.
-Maybe you’re planning a romantic weekend away.
-Or maybe you’re just a super lucky guy.
+Maybe you’re in a new relationship and can’t keep your hands off each other.
+Perhaps you’re planning a romantic weekend away.
+Or maybe you just have a very active sex life.

 No matter why you’re having sex more than once in one day, we’re stoked for you!
 But there’s a much safer and more convenient alternative to taking two Viagra in a day.

-Tadalafil (also known by the brand name Cialis) may be prescribed to use on an as-needed basis.
-But more importantly for your purposes, it can also be taken as a once-a-day pill that improves your overall erectile function.
+Tadalafil (also known by the brand name Cialis®) may be prescribed for use as needed.
+But more importantly, for your purposes, it can also be taken as a once-a-day pill that improves your overall erectile function.

-If you’re prescribed the once-a-day, everyday tadalafil dosage, there’s no need to take another pill before round two, allowing for more sexual spontaneity.
+If you’re prescribed the once-a-day, everyday tadalafil dosage, there’s no need to take another pill before round two.
+For this reason, some people prefer this medication, as it allows for more sexual spontaneity.

-Although you can take certain doses of tadalafil once every 24 hours, it’s been nicknamed the “weekend pill” since it can be effective for around 36 hours.
-Pretty impressive!
+Although you can take certain doses of tadalafil once every 24 hours, it’s been nicknamed the “weekend pill” because it can be effective for around 36 hours.
+That's pretty impressive!

-Another option is our hard mints chewable ED meds, which combine FDA-approved erectile dysfunction treatments in safe, effective doses.
-Depending on which hard mint you’re prescribed, you can either use them once a day or on an as-needed basis, as directed by your provider.
+Another option is our hard mints chewable ED meds, which combine ingredients from FDA-approved erectile dysfunction treatments in safe, effective doses.
+Depending on which hard mint you’re prescribed, you can use them once a day or as needed, as directed by your provider.

-Unless a doctor or another healthcare professional specifically advises you to do so, please don’t double your dose of sildenafil.
+Please don't double your dose of sildenafil unless a doctor or another healthcare professional specifically advises you to do so.
 It’s just not worth the risk.
+Remember:

 You may experience worse side effects.
 More Viagra means more risk of adverse events, like headaches and dizziness.
 Serious side effects, like priapism and vision issues, are also more common with higher Viagra doses.

 Get medical advice before trying a higher dose.
 If your current dose of Viagra is not working as you expected, discuss it with your healthcare provider.
-If it’s safe to do so, they might increase your dosage.
+If it’s safe to do so, they might increase your recommended dose.

 There are many treatment options.
 If Viagra doesn’t seem to be doing anything for you, there are other erectile dysfunction treatments.
 Depending on the root cause of your ED, lifestyle changes and therapy might also make a significant difference.

-To learn more about potential ED treatments, check out our blog post on natural tips for treating ED and our guide to the most common erectile dysfunction treatments.
+To learn more about potential ED treatments, read our blog post on natural tips for treating ED and check out these home remedies for ED.

 While arming yourself with knowledge is great, it’s no replacement for personalized medical attention.
-If you need help, we can connect you with a licensed healthcare professional.
-Book an appointment today to explore your treatment options.
+If you need more support, get a recommendation today from a licensed healthcare professional.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!